 Key Takeaways

 Maria Montessori, an esteemed educator, emphasised, "What the hand does the mind remembers."
 This highlights the intimate link between touch and memory formation.
 Tactile learning is not limited to young children; it benefits learners of all ages by providing a hands-on, experiential dimension to education.
-When learners engage with materials through touch, they build connections and understandings that are robust and durable.
+When learners engage with materials through touch, they build connections and understandings that are strong and durable.

 Infographic showing 5 key benefits of tactile learning with icons and descriptions